timjnh/ff-stats/README.md

 ## Stats

-* Other player at same position targets/touches declining (RB, WR)
+* Look at global stats for trends in cases that are not common (QB injured)